Chandrakant-Sahu/chatting_app/README.md

 # Functionalities

-This app includes folloeing things :-
+This app includes following functionalities :-
 1. User Authentication
 2. Sign in with Google
 3. Create a new chat group